-In much of the United States, Norfolk Island pines (Araucaria heterophylla) are best known as indoor houseplants or miniature Christmas trees that get tossed out with the holiday wrappings.
-But in outdoor landscapes in U.S. Department of Agriculture plant hardiness zones 10 and 11, these ancient trees inspire awe with their size and beauty.
+In much of the United States, Norfolk Island pines (Araucaria heterophylla) are best known as indoor houseplants or miniature holiday trees that get tossed out with the holiday wrappings.
+But in outdoor landscapes in U.S. Department of Agriculture plant hardiness zones 9 through 11, these ancient trees inspire awe with their size and beauty.
 Adaptable and low-maintenance, Norfolk Island pines flourish with minimal care.

 The trees tolerate light shade, but too little light leads to droopy branches that detract from the tree's stately horizontal limbs.
-M**ake moves gradually** if you're shifting an indoor-grown plant to an outdoor location, and protect its foliage from direct afternoon sun until the tree acclimates.
+If you're shifting an indoor-grown plant to an outdoor location, move it gradually and protect its foliage from direct afternoon sun until the tree acclimates.

 Ongoing Care and Nutrition

 Though Norfolk Island pine tolerates dry periods, consistent soil moisture supports healthy growth.
 In normal outdoor growing conditions, natural rainfall meets most of the tree's water needs.
-During drought conditions, and with outdoor container plants, monitor soil moisture by hand.
+During drought conditions and with outdoor container plants, use a moisture meter to monitor soil moisture by hand.
 Containers dry out more quickly than in-ground plantings, so watch them closely.
-Allow the soil to dry out between waterings, and then water deeply and thoroughly.
+Allow the soil to dry slightly between waterings, and then water deeply and thoroughly.
 To prevent disease, never leave soil soggy; water-logged soil leads to root rot.
 Make sure any container has adequate drainage.

 Landscape-grown Norfolk Island pines don't need extra fertilizer and do well even in poor soils.
 Outdoor container-grown plants lose nutrients through more frequent waterings, so they benefit from fertilizer.
-Feed these trees with a dilute solution of water-soluble, all-purpose fertilizer, such as 24-8-16 plant food at a rate of 1/2 teaspoon per 1 gallon of water, once every two weeks.
+Fertilize these trees with a dilute solution of water-soluble, all-purpose fertilizer, such as 24-8-16 plant food at a rate of 1/2 teaspoon per 1 gallon of water, adjusting this rate if label directions vary, once every two weeks.

 Pruning and Protection Needs